This product update comes to you from our Product Manager, James Keele.

 One of the ways we want to make life easier for our clients is by allowing them to choose from our blended services and software offering.
 Blended software and services means clients can choose from a range of recruitment services to supplement their recruitment process on an ad-hoc or ongoing basis.

 Perhaps you’re time poor and want someone to rank 50-100 candidates on a one-off basis.
 Perhaps you want to order some behavioural testing or skills tests.
 Or, perhaps you prefer to recruit, but receive video interviews of your top 5 shortlisted candidates straight to your inbox.
-Whatever recruitment support you need, in recruitment marketing, shortlisting, employer branding or online learning, the Scout Talent team can step in to assist.
+Whatever recruitment support you need, in recruitment marketing, shortlisting & selection, employer branding or online learning, the Scout Talent team can step in to assist.

 In the focus group, we sought feedback about the best way to present clients with these options to choose from specialist recruitment services.